Matrix Decomposition and Applications: Interpolative Decomposition (ID)

-\paragraph{Notations that will be extensively used in the sequel} Following again the Matlab-style notation, if $J_s$ is an index vector with size $r$ that contains the indices of columns selected from $\bA$ into $\bC$, then $\bC$ can be denoted as $\bC=\bA[:,J_s]$.
-The matrix $\bC$ contains ``skeleton" columns of $\bA$, hence the subscript $s$ in $J_s$.
-From the ``skeleton" index vector $J_s$, the $r\times r$ identity matrix inside $\bW$ can be recovered by
+\paragraph{Notations for subsequent sections.} Using Matlab-style notation, let $\sJ_s$ be an index vector of size $r$, containing the indices of columns selected from $\bA$ to form the matrix $\bC$.
+Then, $\bC$ can be expressed as $\bC=\bA[:,\sJ_s]$.
+The matrix $\bC$ contains the ``skeleton" columns of $\bA$, hence the subscript $s$ in $\sJ_s$.
+From the ``skeleton" index vector $\sJ_s$, the $r\times r$ identity submatrix inside $\bW$ can be recovered as